 It should also be noted that Ford designed the Model B push rod (tappet) base diameter size and length to match the Model B cam lobe profiles.
 Ford also issued Service Bulletin warnings not to mix and match Model A and B camshafts and tappets.

 Pictured above is a comparison of the larger (1.187") base diameter of a Model B Ford NOS B-6500 solid tappet on the bottom, with a smaller (1.117") base diameter Model A NOS A-6500 solid tappet on the top.
-In addition, the Model B tappet is longer than the Model A tappet.

 The inferior ~1.000 inches (or less) undersize base diameter (jam-nut) tappets on the market should never be used with an original Model B camshaft.